Skip to main content

 Long, unrefreshing naps (>1 hour)

-Knowing the key symptoms and utilizing sleep testing can increase confidence in the diagnosis of IH
+Knowing the key symptoms and utilizing sleep testing can increase confidence in the diagnosis AND TREATMENT of IH

 Assess symptoms